scrutinydebugger/scrutiny-demos/aurix_tc334_cmake/README.md

 If a load is increased at the point where a new interrupt is fired before the previous has finished executing, an overrun condition is triggered.
 In that situation, the task is disabled and LED1 is turned on.

+## Scrutiny integration

+To keep track of time, this demo uses the STM module (System Timer) configured to run at 20MHz (2 ticks = 100ns).

+The scrutiny buffers are purposely sized to match the size of the UART FIFOs.
+Doing so avoid the complexity handling full FIFOs conditions.
+Let's remember that the Scrutiny embedded protocol is a command based half-duplex protocol.
+No new data is sent until the response is fully received.

+A single RPV is defined.
+We showcase that any custom logic can be done in the RPV read/write callback.
+Writing does not write the same value that is read.
+Also the value read will change based on the task that reads it (1KHz loop doesn't see the same value as the 10KHz loop).

+A datalogging trigger callback toggles a pin when the embedded graph trigger event is fired.
+This can be useful to synchronize a hardware scope with the software acquisition.